Cambridge National in Sports Studies - Year 10 and 11

 *Unit 3: Media In Sport

-Students will understand the basics forms of Media such as Newspapers, Internet, Television and Radio.
+Students will understand the basic singular forms of Media such as Newspapers, Internet, Television and Radio.
 You will explore both the Positive and Negative impacts media can have on a variety of sports

 *Unit 6: Sports Leadership